8cH9azbsFifZ/minimorse/README.txt

 teaching the characters and the method described in (2) for improving the skills even more.
 Parts of the code are based on this (3) very nice program.
+The morsed stuff will be spoken afterwards in the audio file

 Dependencies
 ============
 - python
 - lame
+- espeak

 Usage